reemsalsm/robot-lab-project/README.md

 ## **Output of code:**

-Figure description: As seen in the previous figure, the simulation is running and Pink Panther is moving to the target, while avoiding collisions with the map walls and obstacles.
+Figure description: First, the user is required to enter the required points and decide whether to the changes in obstacle and target position, the Sesnor Readings of the robots positions are then printed.
+As seen in the previous figure, the simulation is running and Pink Panther is moving to the target, while avoiding collisions with the map walls and obstacles.